Who Can Sue for Wrongful Death in Oregon?

 • Punitive damages in cases of extreme negligence or intentional harm

-How Much Can You Sue for Wrongful Death?
+How Much Can You Sue For

 • The deceased person’s age and life expectancy